The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

 The BR limit in \reffig{fig:mass} (upper row) can be translated into a bound on the coupling-rescaled Peccei-Quinn scale $\FVsb \equiv 2 f_a / \kV{sb}$ \cite{\camalich}, to obtain a bound on this scale.
 This bound is shown in \reffig{fig:mass} (lower row), as a function of $m_a$ for the two alternative $\mu_{\nunu}$ possibilities.
 Limits for $m_a\simeq0$ are collected in Table~\ref{tab:bounds}.
 As the table shows, we obtain $|\FVsb| \ge 0.9 \times 10^9$ GeV for the QCD axion, which improves by one order of magnitude the pre-existing bound \cite{\camalich}.

+We now close the circle with the discussion in the Introduction concerning the distinction between the theoretically motivated but experimentally challenging QCD axion, and generic ALPs, whose appeal lies mostly in their experimental accessibility.
+With our approach (based on a fully reproducible analysis strategy) we obtain novel bounds on the QCD axion---despite the fact that the QCD axion is generally much more challenging than ALPs at colliders, since its mass scale lies far below any collider ``scales'', as clarified below.

+More quantitatively, the axion mass is related to the $(F_V)_{sb}$ scale as \be m_a = \frac{\sqrt2 F_\pi m_\pi}{(F_V)_{sb}(k_V)_{sb}} \frac{\sqrt{m_u m_d}}{m_u + m_d}~, \ee where $F_\pi = 93 \sqrt2~\MeV$.
+Our analysis yields lower bounds on $(F_V)_{sb}$, with the weakest at about $4\times10^8$ GeV and the strongest close to $9\times10^8$ GeV, depending on the treatment of the di-neutrino signal strength and on the tagging strategy (hadronic or inclusive) (see \reftab{tab:bounds}).
+One can therefore study the corresponding range of $m_a$ values as a function of $|(k_V)_{sb}| \lesssim 10$, as imposed by perturbativity.
+The result is shown in \reffig{fig:kV_ma}.

+The figure shows that, over many orders of magnitude in the axion mass, the QCD axion is effectively located at $m_a\simeq 0$ on collider scales---meaning, collectively, the physical effective scales of the processes studied as well as the detection-induced resolution scales.
+Consequently, our limits act as essentially {\em vertical} constraints in axion parameter spaces of mass vs. coupling, constraining the effective flavor-violating coupling $(k_V)_{sb}$ independently of $m_a$.
+This representation clarifies how our results should be interpreted within the broader axion-search landscape, which includes experiments that {\em are} sensitive to the axion mass range in our \reffig{fig:kV_ma}: while collider experiments are insensitive to the tiny QCD axion mass itself, they can nevertheless impose meaningful and novel constraints on its flavor structure.

-In conclusion, we reinterpret the $\BpKpvv$ measurement as a probe of $\BpKpa$, with $a$ an axion ($m_a \simeq 0$) or ALP ($m_a > 0$).
-We derive analytically the mapping between the measured $q^2_{\text{rec}}$ and the true $q^2$, allowing the Inclusive Tag Analysis to constrain axion emission without relying on internal simulations.
-Using public efficiencies, we set the strongest existing limit on the Peccei–Quinn scale rescaled by the fundamental axion coupling relevant to our channel.
-The result is largely independent of the assumed $\mu_{\nunu}$, making $\BpKpvv$ a dual probe of short-distance new physics in the $\BpKpvv$ amplitude {\em and} of the production of an undetected axion.
-This approach can be generalized to $B^+ \to K^{*+} \nu \bar \nu$---and to yet other channels---as soon as Belle~II measurements become available.
+In conclusion, we reinterpret the $\BpKpvv$ measurement as a probe of the two-body decay $\BpKpa$, with $a$ an axion ($m_a \simeq 0$) or a generic ALP ($m_a>0$).
+A central ingredient of this work is the analytic reconstruction of the mapping between the measured $q^2_{\mathrm{rec}}$ and the true $q^2$, allowing the Inclusive Tag Analysis to be fully used without relying on internal simulations.
+Combined with publicly available efficiencies, this yields the strongest existing limit on the Peccei–Quinn scale rescaled by the fundamental vector flavour-changing coupling relevant to our channel.
+A key outcome is that this bound is largely insensitive to assumptions about the di-neutrino signal strength $\mu_{\nu\bar\nu}$.
+As a result, the decay $\BpKpvv$ acts as a dual probe: it simultaneously constrains short-distance new physics in the $b\!\to\! s\nu\bar\nu$ amplitude and the production of light invisible states such as the axion---with the two effects remaining statistically independent to excellent accuracy.
+The strategy developed here can be applied directly to $B^+\to K^{*+} \nu \bar\nu$ and, more generally, to other Belle II channels as soon as the corresponding measurements become available, providing a model-independent framework for public-data reinterpretation in rare decays.

 \bof{Acknowledgments} We thank Joel C. Swallow for useful discussions.
 This work has received funding from the French ANR, under contracts ANR-19-CE31-0016 (`GammaRare') and ANR-23-CE31-0018 (`InvISYble'), that we gratefully acknowledge.